oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

    7 genre            Genre                  // musical genre of the track (enumeration)
 ```

 The JIDL presentation is concise and easily understood.
+Each element is defined
+by its meaning (e.g., the track number is an _integer_, not a string containing
-The details of `Artist`,
+only digits).
+The details of `Artist`, `Image`, and other types referenced in
-`Image` and other types referenced in this metadata record are defined in other
+this metadata record are defined in other structures.
+The JADN from which the
-structures.
-The JADN from which the JIDL is generated can be readily translated
+JIDL is generated can be readily translated into JSON or XML schema forms for
-into JSON or XML schema forms for use with existing tooling but the readability
+use with existing tooling but the readability of the JIDL format simplifies
-of the JIDL format simplifies development, examination, and refinement of the
+development, examination, and refinement of the model:
-model:

-**JSON Schema**
+**Track-Info in JSON Schema**
 ```json
     "Track-Info": {
       "title": "Track Info",